cbusch-pivotal/cf-usage-report/README.md

 uaac member add cloud_controller.admin_read_only $AUDIT_USER
 ```

-__NOTE__: At the moment, the app_usage Apps Manager service is recognizing the “cloud_controller.admin_read_only” permission, so the “cloud_controller.admin” must be used until it is fixed.
+__NOTE__: At the moment, the app_usage Apps Manager service is recognizing the `cloud_controller.admin_read_only` permission, so the `cloud_controller.admin` must be used until it is fixed.

 ## Org and Space for Service
 Since this is a system related app, it should be pushed into the system org.
 As a user with system administrator privileges, create an apptio space.
 This will be the location to which the application will be “pushed” later in this document.

 ## Apptio Usage Service (the app)
-The Apptio Usage Service application was written by the Pivotal Cloud Foundry Services team specifically for Mastercard.
+The Apptio Usage Service application was written by the Pivotal Cloud Foundry Services team specifically for customers.
 It is written in golang making it fast and easy to update.

 This service returns the application usage information for all applications, in all spaces of all orgs with the foundation for a specific month to date.
 For example, calling the service on August 23, 2017 with the value URL `http://apptio-usage-service.<app-domain>/app-usage/2017/08`, which is August 2017, will provide all app information for August 1st through August 23rd at the time it was called.
 Apps Manager updates monthly information roughly each hour of the day.